 Working Group Break-out Rooms

-Band A*: the following 4 Working Groups will run parallel in break-out rooms.
-Participants select to attend ONE of the following.
-It will not be possible to move between break-out rooms.
-Limited to 40 participants per Working Group, attendance will be allocated on a 1st come 1st served basis at registration.
+Band A*: the following 4 Working Groups ran parallel in break-out rooms.
+Participants selected to attend ONE of the following.

-Band B**: the following 4 Working Groups will run parallel in break-out rooms.
-Participants select to attend ONE of the following.
-It will not be possible to move between break-out rooms.
-Limited to 40 participants per Working Group, attendance will be allocated on a 1st come 1st served basis at registration.
+Band B**: the following 4 Working Groups ran parallel in break-out rooms.
+Participants selected to attend ONE of the following.

 SCROLL TO THE END OF THIS PAGE TO SEE DETAILS ABOUT ALL OF THE 8 WORKING GROUPS.